Olive Bread with herbs

 Place it on the floured surface and very quickly fold the edges towards the center, going around to form a ball.
 Turn the ball over with folds under it and sprinkle with flour.

 The dough is very soft.
-So, very roll it out into an oblong shape, approximately 2-3 cm thick.
+So, roll it out gently into an oblong shape, approximately 2-3 cm thick.

-Spread the olives and oregano over the whole surface.
+Spread the olives and oregano all over the surface.

 Roll up the dough carefully, without pressing it too hard.